Hong Kong

 For more details, please refer to the OKT website here (http://okt.hkust.edu.hk/bridge-gap-fund) and the BGF Guideline.

-Applicants should complete the BGF Online Application Form in English, with the Online Research Project Submission Approval (ORPA) Form and approved record of Committee on Research Practices Review (CRP) Form (if applicable) uploaded on or before the application deadline.
+Applicants should complete the BGF Application Form in English, with the Online Research Project Submission Approval (ORPA) Form and approved record of Committee on Research Practices Review (CRP) Form (if applicable) on or before the application deadline.

 TSSSU - Programme Introduction, Startups and Related Technologies